-While no off-site (i.e. outside the Station Area) roadway improvements for vehicle capacity are required under the forecasted conditions beyond those already being planned, improvements are proposed to the local streets within the Station Area and several intersections with McLoughlin Boulevard.
-In addition, several non-capacity (connectivity) improvements are recommended outside the Station Area.
+While no off-site (i.e. outside the Station Area) roadway capacity improvements are required, improvements are proposed to the local streets within the Station Area and several intersections with McLoughlin Boulevard.
+In addition, several non-capacity (connectivity) improvements are recommended outside the Study Area.